What is Google Allo

 Use Allo As a Very Personal Messaging App

 Number or users is a key parameter of any messaging app – no users, you have nobody to chat with.
 No users – is a problem.
 Meanwhile, you can see it differently.
-I just read a post (probably it was comment to a post) on reddit.
+I just read a post (probably it was a comment to a post) on Reddit.
 The author said that he installed Allo to his phone and phone of his wife.
 They use Allo as a dedicated messaging app, which is clearly and technically separated from all other their communications.
-Nobody else from their contracts use Allo, what brings 2 benefits:
+Nobody else from their contracts uses Allo, what brings 2 benefits:

 - they always know that Allo message is from an important one.